pyserial/pyserial/documentation/url_handlers.rst

 ==========
 This handler allows to select alternate implementations of the native serial port.

-Currently only the Posix platform provides alternative implementations.
+Currently only the POSIX platform provides alternative implementations.

 ``PosixPollSerial``
     Poll based read implementation.
 Not all systems support poll properly.